AUfluids/k-epsilon-Sk/README.md

 $\bullet$ Update the _system/blockMeshDict_ and _system/topoSetDict_ based on the layout of the wind farm under study.

-$\bullet$ Update the _constant/fvOptions_ based on the layout of the wind farm under study and the operating conditions of the turbines.
+$\bullet$ Update the disks' information in _constant/fvOptions_ based on the layout of the wind farm under study and the operating conditions of the turbines.

 $\bullet$ Update the the operating conditions of the turbines in _kSource_'s implemented in _fvOptions_ file as _scalarCodedSource_.